 by: Doug Unger & Jessica Springgay

-It is very difficult to achieve and sustain good meditative positions if the body is too hungry or too full.
+It is very difficult to achieve and sustain good positions to meditate in if the body is too hungry or too full.
 In his meditative instructions, yoga meditation leader Swami Jnaneshvara Bharati frequently reminds students that food is for our cells, not for us.
 It’s not about what we want but rather what our bodies need.
 To prepare yourself for meditation, eat enough to maintain your strength but not so much that your body positioning and breathing will be compromised.

 Foods recommended for consumption prior to meditation include vegetables, beans/legumes and brown rice or other whole grains.

 Meditation should not be physically painful.
 Choose a leg position that is comfortable, whether that is kneeling, legs straight, legs crossed loosely with the bottoms of your feet against your hips or whatever works best for you.
 You want to select a position that you can stay in for a while, in order to direct your attention elsewhere.

 Regardless of the leg positioning you prefer, such as lotus posture for yoga meditation, it is very important to keep your back straight, allowing for the natural curvature of your spine.
 This will maximize your lung capacity and allow you to breathe deeply.

 Meditation does not require you to sit on the floor.
 You can sit in a chair.
 A straight-back chair is recommended.
 Laying down or reclining to meditate is not recommended because you may fall asleep.

 You may choose to place your hands on your legs or fold them together in a praying position.
 Either is fine; it depends on what allows you to most effectively center yourself.
 Your meditation position should enhance your sense of connection with your environment and with the Earth.

 This is an important and common meditation instruction because it helps you shut out distractions.
 As you meditate and your awareness is heightened, you will begin to feel your environment, even though you do not see it.